-Beginning in v1.0, there are additional circumstances where a vertex-attached accumulator may be updated.
-Vertices which are referenced via a vertex-attached accumulator of a selected vertex may have their vertex-attached accumulators updated in the ACCUM clause (but not in the POST-ACCUM clause).
+There are additional circumstances where a vertex-attached accumulator may be updated.
+Vertices which are referenced via a vertex-attached accumulator of a selected vertex may have their vertex-attached accumulators updated in the

+ACCUM clause (but not in the POST-ACCUM clause).
 That is, a vertex referenced by an selected vertex can be updated, with some limitations explained below.
 Some examples will help to illustrate this more complex condition.